 Content Optimizations for SEO

-Your content quality should be your priority when thinking about Search Engine Optimization.
-Quality content is how you engage and delight your audiences.
-Creating authentic and valuable page content is also critical for search engine visibility.
-As mentioned in section Quality and Completeness of HTML Metadata 1:1 copied content from other pages (duplicate content), the ranking of your pages will drop down if detected by the algorithms of the search engines.
+Content quality should be your first priority when thinking about SEO.
+Quality content is how you engage and delight your visitors.
+Creating authentic and useful page content is also critical for being visible in search results.
+As mentioned in the Quality and Completeness of HTML Metadata section, copying content 1:1 from other pages (duplicate content) hurts your rankings if a search engine detects it.

 -

 Content Quality — Imagine being in the search engine’s shoes.
-Are you comfortable sending users to your website?
+Would you be comfortable sending users to your website?

 -